Importance of higher orders in opacity in QGP tomography: Numerical framework

 We use the following parameters in the numerical procedure: $\Lambda_{QCD}=0.2$ GeV and $n_f = 3$.
 Temperature-dependent Debye chromoelectric mass $\mu_E (T)$ has been extracted from~\cite{Peshier}.
 For the mass of light quarks, we take the thermal mass $M \approx \mu_E / \sqrt{6}$, and for the gluon mass, we use $m_g = \mu_E / \sqrt{2}$ ~\cite{DG_TM}.
 The mass of the charm (bottom) quark is $M=1.2$ GeV ($M=4.75$ GeV).
 The magnetic and electric mass ratio is $0.4 < \mu_M / \mu_E < 0.6$~\cite{Maezawa,Nakamura}.
 All the results presented in this paper are generated for the Pb+Pb collision system at $\sqrt{s_{NN}}=5.02$ TeV.

-However, as DREENA-C~\cite{DREENA_C} does not include suppression from multiple scattering centers in the medium, we now upgrade this framework to include the $2^{nd}$ and $3^{rd}$ order in opacity contributions.
-We integrate the expressions obtained from~(\ref{eqn:allorders}) analytically with respect to $z_i$ (see Appendix A), and then numerically with respect to momenta $\textbf{k}$ and $\textbf{q}_i$ using quasi-Monte Carlo method in order to obtain $\frac{dN_g}{dx}$ up to $3^{rd}$ order in opacity.
-Also, as we want to test the importance of multiple scattering centers on radiative energy loss, we exclude the collisional~\cite{MD_Coll} contributions from the DREENA-C framework and only generate predictions for radiative energy loss.
+As DREENA-C~\cite{DREENA_C} does not include suppression from multiple scattering centers in the medium, we now upgrade this framework to include the $2^{nd}$ and $3^{rd}$ order in opacity contributions.
+We integrate the expressions obtained from~(\ref{eqn:allorders}) analytically for $z_i$ (see Appendices A and B), and then numerically for momenta $\textbf{k}$ and $\textbf{q}_{i}$ using the quasi-Monte Carlo method to obtain $\frac{dN_g}{dx}$ up to $3^{rd}$ order in opacity.
+Also, to test the importance of multiple scattering centers on radiative energy loss, we exclude the collisional~\cite{MD_Coll} contributions from the DREENA-C framework and only generate predictions for radiative energy loss.
+Appendices A and B also include expressions for the $4^{th}$ order in opacity.
+We implemented $4^{th}$ order into DREENA-C, but as the resulting integrals are highly oscillatory, we could not reach convergence for this order using our available computational resources.
+Notably, this numerical complexity is significantly higher, estimated to be $\sim 2$ orders of magnitude larger than for the $3^{rd}$ order (e.g., for the $1^{st}$ order, we needed $\sim 25$ CPUh; for the $2^{nd}$ order $\sim 2500$ CPUh; for the $3^{rd}$ order $\sim 70000$ CPUh).
+Nevertheless, at specific points where we reached a convergence, we found the $4^{th}$ order contribution negligible, as expected from the results presented in the next section.